Lightstreamer/lightstreamer-kafka-connector-loadtest/README.md

 ### StartUp the environment
 The tests were conducted in an AWS environment using EC2 instances.
 Specifically, the following instances were dedicated:

-* __t2.small instance__ This instance served two purposes: simulating the various scenarios with the message producer and consuming messages with the 'latency report' function enabled to calculate statistics.
+* __t2.small instance__ This instance served two purposes: simulating the various scenarios with the message producer and consuming messages with the 'latency report' function enabled in order to calculate statistics.
 Since both the producer (generating timestamps) and the latency-calculating client reside on the same machine, clock synchronization issues were avoided.
 * __c7i.xlarge instance__ This instance was dedicated to the Kafka broker.
 * __c7i.xlarge instance__ This instance was dedicated to the Lightstreamer Kafka Connector.
 * __Multiple c7i.2xlarge instances__ These instances simulated clients.
 For the pure Kafka case, we used the project's built-in consumers.
 For the Lightstreamer Connector case, we used a modified version of the [Lightstreamer Load Test Toolkit](https://github.com/Lightstreamer/load-test-toolkit/tree/lightstreamer-kafka-connector-benchmark).